JaneWen23/MyGarden/README.md

     update the server (remote) with your commits (in local repo). here may exist a problem that there are many branches in the local repo and you need to specify which to push.

-    for example,
+    for example, push main branch to origin:

         git push origin -u main

+    or another example, push another branch to origin:

+        git push origin another_branch

-    What does the "-u" mean? why sometimes it works without the "-u"?
+    What does the "-u" mean: It means to set up the upstream repo.

+    why sometimes it works without the "-u":

     The key is "argument-less git-pull".
-When you do a git pull from a branch, without specifying a source remote or branch, git looks at the branch.<name>.merge setting to know where to pull from. git push -u sets this information for the branch you're pushing.
+When you do a git pull from a branch, without specifying a source remote or branch, git looks at the "branch.name.merge" setting to know where to pull from. git push -u sets this information for the branch you're pushing.

+    you just need to specify the upstream once for your branch. after that, you can omit the "-u" and git will know what you really mean.

+    [following is copied from internet:]

     To see the difference, let's use a new empty branch: